-Each year, the New York Composers Circle sponsors the John Eaton Memorial Composer’s Competition, named in honor of our former member and honorary member John Eaton.
-The competition is open to composers of all ages who live in the New York metropolitan area.
-NYCC members and prior NYCC contest winners are not eligible to enter the contest.
-The winning composition is performed at one of the NYCC’s concerts the following year, and the winner also receives one year’s free membership in the Composers Circle.
+Each year, the New York Composers Circle sponsors the John Eaton Memorial Composers' Competition, named in honor of our late Honorary Member John Eaton.
+The competition is open to composers of all ages who live in the New York metropolitan area, with the exception of current NYCC members and prior NYCC contest winners.
+The winning composition is performed at one of the NYCC’s concerts during the following season, and the winner also receives one year’s free membership in the Composers Circle.

 The New York Composers Circle reserves the right to not select a winner in any given year, or may chose to award multiple winners as the selection committee deems appropriate.
 All decisions of the selection committiee are final and may not be challenged.

 Past winning composers and pieces of the annual New York Composers Circle John Eaton Memorial Composer's Competitions are as follows:

 2018: Gilad Cohen, Three Goat Blues for string quartet, and Xiaodi Xu, Song of Ghost for string quartet

 2017: Andrey Komanetsky, String Quartet in Five Movements

 2015: Ross Griffey, Tied by a Chance Bond Together, for violin and piano